RockNRui/Black-Box-Library/README.md

 `bb:lib/vanilla_item_clear/example` - A system that can be used to clear vanilla (lacking `tag:{}` nbt) versions of items.
 See this function for an example of how to call the system.

+`bb:lib/no_iframes` - Cancels i-frames on an entity.
+Use after applying a different source of damage.

 `bb:call/hpm/player/heal, bb:call/hpm/player/damage/true, bb:call/hpm/mob/heal, bb:call/hpm/mob/damage/true` - A set of 4 functions to deal true damage or healing to players or mobs.
 Requires the entity's score in `bbl.damage_queue` or `bbl.heal_queue` to be set to the desired damage or healing.

 `relco:` - A system to get the relative cordinates between two points.
 Run `/function relco:help` in-game for more information.